 This course is part I of a two-part sequence that addresses pathophysiologic and pharmacologic concepts essential to nursing practice.
 Students engage in learning about the pathophysiology of key disease processes and pharmacological therapies across the lifespan.
-Emphasis is on the principles of pathophysiology and pharmacology, which are presented in an integrated manner, to provide a basis for study of selected medications that are used to treat or manage diseases with an application to nursing.
-Preregs: NUR 315 Co-Regs: NUR 350
+Emphasis is on the principles of pathophysiology and pharmacology, which are presented in an integrated manner, to provide a basis for study of selected medications that are used to treat or manage diseases with an application to nursing practice.
+Pre-requisite: NUR 315, NUR 320.

 This course focuses on patients with behavioral/mental health needs across the lifespan.
 Principles, concepts, and best practices that guide nursing practice in a variety of psychiatric/mental health settings are presented.
 The role of the nurse within the healthcare team in identification and treatment as it relates to individuals, families, and aggregates with mental health and psychiatric conditions is emphasized.
+Clinical experience will include inpatient behavioral health units.
 Pre-requisite: NUR 320.
 Co-requisite: NUR 350.

 In this course, students will expand their understanding of patient-family centered care, teamwork and collaboration, evidence-based practice, quality improvement, safety, and professionalism while gaining knowledge and skills in the care of chronic health conditions including, but not limited to, hypertension, congestive heart failure, venous ulcers, chronic neurological disorders, diabetes, chronic pain, and chronic wounds.
-Nutrition and Laboratory and diagnostic tests will also be emphasized.
-Clinical experiences will include medical/surgical and out rotations for maternal/newborn and community mental/behavioral health.
-Prerequisite: NUR 320.
-Co-requisites: NUR 345, NUR 415.
+Nutrition and laboratory and diagnostic tests will also be emphasized.
+Clinical experiences will include medical/surgical experiences in acute care.
+Pre-requisite: NUR 320.
+Co-requisites: NUR 345 & NUR 415.

 Students are introduced to mother-infant developmental processes and common pathophysiological alterations of the mother and infant.
 Conception, pregnancy, childbirth and infancy are studied with application to nursing.
 In addition, social health issues of sexually transmitted disease and teenage pregnancy are addressed.
 Heath promotion and prevention of common mother-infant health topics is also emphasized.
-Pre-requisite: NUR 350.
+Clinical experience will include inpatient obstetric units.
+Pre-requisite: NUR 320.
 Co-requisite: NUR 400.

 Students are introduced to the research process and to quantitative and qualitative nursing research.
 Students will learn to critically appraise nursing research and apply research findings to evidence-based practice.
 Understanding the research process and utilizing current evidence in nursing practice is emphasized.
 Students will develop their professional writing and presentation skills in this course.
-Pre-requisites: NUR 305, NUR 320; Co-reqs: NUR 350
+Pre-requisites: NUR 305, NUR 320.

 In this course, students will expand their understanding of patient-family centered care, teamwork and collaboration, evidence-based practice, quality improvement, safety, and professionalism while gaining knowledge and skills in the care of acute health conditions including, but not limited to, fluid and electrolyte imbalance, acid/base imbalance, acute cardiovascular conditions, and acute neurologic disorders.
-Clinical experiences will include medical/surgical and out rotations for pediatrics and inpatient acute behavioral/mental health.
-Pre-requisites: NUR 335, NUR 345, NUR 350, NUR 415, NUR 365.
-Co-requisites: NUR 405, NUR 410, NUR 355, NUR 425.
+Clinical experiences will include medical/surgical.
+Pre-requisites: NUR 335, NUR 345, NUR 350, NUR 355, & NUR 365.
+Co-requisites: NUR 405, NUR 410, NUR 415, & NUR 425.